 Some argue that this verse teaches that Paul's sins would be washed away following his baptism, and thus indicates the necessity of baptism.
 But, under the Semitic Totality concept, this is simply not the case.

-Moreover, if one wants to read this verse as a chronology, rather than as a totality expression as we would read it, one wonders why calling on the name of Jesus is done last.
+Moreover, if one wants to read this verse as a chronology, rather than as a totality expression as we would read it, one wonders why calling on the name of Jesus is done last, since presumably one would first call on the god in whose name one is performing some act.
+As it stands, the grammar does not make it concurrent but consectuive with washing away sins and after being baptized.
 It is more in line with the anthropological data to read Paul's quote of Ananias as a summary of a total commitment process which involved confession, obedience, regeneration and the "calling on the name of the Lord" as the "overarching term" in the passage.
 [For points in Acts, see commentaries by Polhill (461) and Kistemaker (790)]

 Gal.
 3:27 For as many of you as have been baptized into Christ have put on Christ.

 Although some indeed have taken the "for" here to "indicate that the status of divine son-ship is contingent upon the ritual of water baptism" it is difficult to find this point in a letter in which Paul spends so much time trying to show the Galatians that they do not need to be circumcised.
-If baptism had replaced circumcision as an initiatory rite, then why does Paul not simply point to baptism over and over again?
+If baptism had replaced circumcision as an initiatory rite (which is exactly what baptism was in the early church), then why does Paul not simply point to baptism over and over again?
 (Note that Paul in vv.
-3:2-3 asks if they received the Spirit -- not if they were baptized)
+3:2-3 asks if they received the Spirit -- not if they were baptized.)
+This wo0uld have been an inexplicable ommission had baptism become an absolutely commanded necessity for entrance into the covenantm as opposed to a natural follow-on by the loyal believer.
+He would have noted that the Galatians had already been baptized (performed the required covenant entry ritual).

 As Longenecker writes: